The Dermablend Smooth Liquid Camo Foundation is a full-coverage liquid foundation that promises to cover up minor to moderate skin issues.

 When wearing the Dermablend Smooth Liquid Camo Foundation, it’s very obvious that you’ve got makeup on (compared to foundations that have a second-skin finish) so if you prefer something more subtle, this will disappoint.
 The fuller coverage also means that this foundation will “flatten” up your skin so using a contour / bronzer / blush product is almost absolutely necessary to prevent looking washed out.

 Shade Selection & Wear

 My biggest issue with this foundation is the colour match.
-Although I was matched by a professional makeup artist on the spot, the colour I have is a poor match of my actual skin colour.
+Although I was matched by a professional makeup artist on the spot, the color I have is a poor match of my actual skin color.
 I wear the shade Camel 30N which is the fifth lightest shade in the range with a neutral undertone.

 Since this foundation isn’t really the right match for my skin, I’ve been using it a lot on my legs when I want to make them look super smooth and lovely.

 I wished I had a better experience with the Dermablend Smooth Liquid Camo Foundation as it would be lovely to have a go-to full-coverage foundation without having to rely on concealers and all that.
 I would recommend the CoverFXTotal Cover Cream Foundation which has more colours in their range and also a better wear!